wick3dr0se/arch-linux-installation-guide/README.md

 when a bootable image has sucessfully been created from the iso, attach the device and boot into the live enviornment.

-secure boot must be disabled from the system [bios](https://en.m.wikipedia.org/wiki/BIOS)menu to boot the installation medium
+secure boot must be disabled from the system [bios](https://en.m.wikipedia.org/wiki/BIOS) menu to boot the installation medium

 ----

 ### Verify Boot Mode
-list the efivars direcrory
+list the efivars directory

 > **#**&ensp; `ls /sys/firmware/efi/efivars`